Vegan salads are healthy, easy to make, and delicious.

 And don’t forget that both broccoli and cauliflower are fantastic on salads.
 Unfortunately, they’re often broken into big, imposing pieces.
 Instead, consider slicing them thinly.
 Prepared that way, they’ll give your salad a nice crunch that provides an altogether different texture than a salad based only on lettuce.
 And always remove the skin of the floret stems, as it doesn’t break down when chewed.

-Once you’ve got all your veggies together, it’s time to give some thought to how to serve your salad.
+Once you’ve selected your veggies, it’s time to give some thought to how to serve your salad.
 Most people just use a dinner plate, but a large bowl is a superior choice since it’ll do a better job of containing all your vegetables and dressing.
 In fact, to digress for a moment, dinner bowls are superior to plates for a variety of meals.

 Dressings

-Most bottled salad dressings are needlessly expensive, and they’re often made from low-quality oils.
+Bottled salad dressings are needlessly expensive, and they’re often made from low-quality oils.
 Better to make your own dressings based on good fresh ingredients like avocados, tahini, or extra virgin olive oil.
 A simple dressing made by whisking together tahini, lemon juice, minced garlic, tamari, and water is all you’ll ever need.
-For more easy and delicious dressing ideas, please also see our salad dressings page.
+For more easy and delicious dressing ideas, please see our salad dressings page.

 If you must go commercial, one of tastiest dressings on the market is Annie’s Goddess Dressing.